cguertin14/infra/README.md

 # infra

-My infrastructure running on a Raspberry Pi Cluster
+My infrastructure running on a Raspberry Pi Kubernetes Cluster.

+## Structure of this repository

+The [services/][./services] folder contains subfolders which contain different kinds of web/networking/other services.